dy1z/docs/content/docs/configuration/tailwindcss.md

 <!-- Result: <div style="line-height: 64px">&zwnj;</div> -->
 ```

+## Colors

+Maizzle uses the more vivid color palette from [Tailwind UI](https://tailwindui.com/documentation#how-tailwindcss-ui-extends-tailwind).

+Want to use the original Tailwind colors?
+Simply remove the `colors` key from `tailwind.config.js`.
+Since we redefine the originals by _extending_ the default Tailwind config, doing this will revert to the original colors.

+<alert>This is subject to change, depending on what new colors Tailwind CSS 2.0 will ship with.
+In the future, we might remove the <code>colors</code> key from your <code>tailwind.config.js</code> and just use Tailwind's defaults ✌</alert>

 ## !important

 Emails still need to use inline CSS, most notably for these reasons: